Close

 Setting Screen Time Limits

 Kids have greater access to iPhones at younger ages, and they spend more time in front of screens.
-It’s important to use lock screen time settings to manage usage.
+It’s important to use lock screen time settings to limit usage.

 1. Open Settings.